-In stage IA gastric carcinoma with infiltration of the submucosa, the risk of lymph node metastases is 25-28%.
-The 5-year survival rate is 70.8% for all stage IA gastric cancers in the SEER database [31], and the cancer-specific survival rate at 10 years in the Italian IRGGC analysis is 93%.
-The treatment of choice in stage T1b is radical surgical resection (subtotal, total, or transhiatal extended gastrectomy).
+For stage IA gastric cancer with infiltration of the submucosa, the risk of lymph node metastases is 25-28%.
+The 5-year survival rate is 70.8% for all stage IA in the SEER database [29], and the cancer-specific survival rate at 10 years is 93% in the Italian IRGGC analysis.
+Therapy of choice in stage I (T1b category) is radical surgical resection (subtotal, total, or transhiatal extended gastrectomy).
 Limited resection can be recommended only in exceptional cases due to the imprecise accuracy of pretherapeutic staging.

-The value of perioperative or adjuvant chemotherapy is not proven for stage IA (T1b) patients.
+A benefit from perioperative or adjuvant chemotherapy has not been established for stage IA (T1b) patients.